John Cockcroft (politician)

-John Hoyle Cockcroft (born 6 July 1934) is a British Conservative politician.
+John Hoyle Cockcroft (6 July 1934 – 25 April 2023) was a British Conservative politician and journalist.

+Early life and education

+Cockcroft was born on 6 July 1934 in Todmorden, Yorkshire, to Lionel Cockroft and Jenny Hoyle.
+He was educated at Oundle School, and attended St John's College, Cambridge, as a senior major scholar, graduating with a degree in History and Economics in 1958.
+That same year, he was elected president of the Cambridge Union Society.
+He served as a lieutenant in the Royal Army from 1953 to 1955.

+Career

-Cockcroft was educated at Oundle School, and attended St John's College, Cambridge as a senior major scholar, graduating with a degree in History and Economics in 1958.
-That same year, he was elected President of the Cambridge Union Society.
-He served as a Lieutenant in the Royal Army from 1953 to 1955.
-He worked as a journalist from 1959 to 1974, and again from 1981 through to 1986, writing for the Financial Times, Daily Telegraph, and Sunday Telegraph.
-He was Member of Parliament for Nantwich in Cheshire from February 1974 until his retirement in 1979.
-He has served on numerous boards and commissions.
+Cockcroft worked as a journalist from 1959 to 1974, and again from 1981 through to 1986, writing for the Financial Times, Daily Telegraph, and Sunday Telegraph.
+He was member of Parliament for Nantwich in Cheshire from February 1974 until his retirement in 1979.
+He served on numerous boards and commissions.

+Personal life and death

+In 1971, Cockcroft married Tessa Shepley.
+They had three daughters.

+In retirement, Cockcroft lived in Chelmsford.
+He continued to write and read, despite failing eyesight.
+Cockcroft died on 25 April 2023, at the age of 88.

+Cockcroft's uncle was the Nobel-prize winning physicist Sir John Cockcroft.